mschout/spring-sliced-resources/README.md

 }
 ```

-And thats it.
+And that's it.
 Spring will be able to auto-inject `SlicedResourcesAssembler<T>` automatically for you, and you will
 have `SlicedModel` available.

 Hopefully eventually this gets merged upstream into core eventually.
 I do have PR's open to submit this work upstream.